swcarpentry/git-novice/episodes/04-changes.md

 > > $ git add venus.txt
 > > ~~~
 > > {: .bash}
 > > Now the files are ready to commit.
-You can check that using `git status` first, or directly commit:
+You can check that using `git status`.
+If you are ready to commit use:
 > > ~~~
-> > $ git commit -m"Wrote down my plans to start a base on Venus"
+> > $ git commit -m "Wrote down my plans to start a base on Venus"
 > > ~~~
 > > {: .bash}
 > > ~~~